North Georgia Waterfalls: A Complete List

 Photo credit: Gina Carmichael

 In Cherokee, Amicalola means “tumbling waters, ” and it is the perfect description for this waterfall.
-Amicalola is conveniently located on the north side of Dawsonville at the Northeast Georgia Mountains.
-This waterfall features seven cascades at Amicalola Falls State Park and has a height of 729 feet, making it the tallest waterfall found in the state.
+Amicalola is conveniently located on the north side of Dawsonville in the Northeast Georgia Mountains.
+This waterfall features seven cascades at Amicalola Falls State Park and has a height of 729 feet, making it the tallest waterfall in the state.
 These falls are in the Dawsonville-Dahlonega area of Georgia.

 Fall Branch Falls